dhansel/IECDevice/README.md

 This section describes those steps based on the [IECBasicSerial](examples/IECBasicSerial/IECBasicSerial.ino) example, a simple device that connects a serial (RS232) port to the IEC bus.

-First, a new class is defined and derived from the IECDevice class.
+First we define a new class, derived from the IECDevice class.

 ```
 #include <IECDevice.h>